 Weekends & Public Holiday Only

 Concession & discount available for KTM Komuter:

-Komuter in recognizing the cycling trend among Malaysians, launched its new product called ride n’ ride on 1 June 2016.
+In recognizing the cycling trend among Malaysians, KTM Komuter launched Ride n’ Ride on 1 June 2016.

-Ride n’ ride will be able to facilitate cyclists to be able to carry their bicycles on board the Komuter and thereby reach workplace, college, schools and universities etc. And even further in their cycling endeavor.
-The product has received much of the public’s attention and many events with cyclists associations are in the pipeline.
+Ride n’ Ride will enable cyclists to carry their bicycles on board the trains and then reach their own workplace, college, schools, universities etc. The product has received significant public attention and many events with cyclists associations are in the pipeline.

 The Ladies Coach is a coach specially reserved for lady passengers as an option when using the KTM Komuter Service.
-The Ladies Coach was first implemented in KTMB on 28 April 2010 taking into consideration that 60% of KTM Komuter ridership comprise women.
+The Ladies Coach was first implemented in KTMB on 28 April 2010 after considering that women comprise 60% of total KTM Komuter ridership.